-Christian White is a Melbourne-based author and screenwriter.
+Christian White is a Melbourne-based screenwriter, producer and author.

 Christian’s most recent novel, Wild Place (Affirm Press), was released in October 2021.
 Christian’s second novel, thriller/mystery, The Wife and the Widow (Affirm Press), was released at the end of 2019 to great critical acclaim.
-It recently won the 2020 Australian Crime Writers Association, Ned Kelly Award for Best Crime Fiction as well as making the 2020 longlist for the Booksellers’ Choice Adult Fiction Book of the Year.
+The Wife and the Widow won the 2020 Australian Crime Writers Association, Ned Kelly Award for Best Crime Fiction and also made the longlist for the Booksellers’ Choice Adult Fiction Book of the Year.
 Additionally, Christian has released two audio novellas through Audible, Second Skin and Still House, and is working on his third alongside his partner, Summer Roache.

 His debut novel, The Nowhere Child, (Affirm Press) won the Wheeler Centre Victorian Premier’s Literary Award for Best Unpublished Manuscript in 2017.
 The publishing rights and media rights were both part of a bidding war.
-The book was shortlisted for the Australian Book Industry Awards’ General Fiction Book of the Year, the Matt Richell Award for New Writer of the Year, and the Indie Book Awards’ Debut Fiction Book of the Year.
-It was the fastest selling debut novel by an Australian author and rights have sold into 18 countries.
+The book was shortlisted for the Australian Book Industry Awards’ General Fiction Book of the Year; the Matt Richell Award for New Writer of the Year, and the Indie Book Awards’ Debut Fiction Book of the Year.
+It was the fastest selling debut novel by an Australian author which sold into more than 20 countries.

-His short film Creswick, co-written with Natalie, won the 2017 AWGIE Award for Best Short Form screenplay.
+His short film Creswick, co-written with Natalie, won the 2017 Australian Writers Guild (AWGIE) Award for Best Short Form screenplay.
 His other shorts, Coma – which screened at Tropfest – and Small, screened at the opening night of Palm Springs International ShortFest.

-Christian has a number of projects in development including a feature he co-wrote with Natalie Erika James for Paramount.
+Christian has a number of projects in development.

 For a full CV please contact email@example.com.